 “Therefore I tell you, do not be anxious about your life, what you will eat or what you will drink, nor about your body, what you will put on.
 Is not life more than food, and the body more than clothing?
 Look at the birds of the air: they neither sow nor reap nor gather into barns, and yet your heavenly Father feeds them.”

 Oh, to be bird-brained.
-Such simple mindedness sounds appealing sometimes.
+Such simple-mindedness sounds appealing sometimes.
 Problem is, we humans are not wired that way.
-We have complex brains which, in some ways, we have abused by overcharging them and burning them out.
-Easier said than done to just turn things off and drop down into our hearts and live like a bunch instinctual (and loving) animals.
+We have complex brains that we have abused by overcharging and burnout.
+Easier said than done to just turn things off, drop down into our hearts, and live like a bunch of instinctual (and loving) animals.

-Problem is we a have few more responsibilities than birds and puppy dogs.
-Like the broken subzero, the emissions test, the distressed teenagers, and oops I just dropped my iPhone and the doctor said something about an irregularity.
+We a have few more responsibilities than birds and puppies.
+The malfunctioning SubZero, the emissions test, the distressed teenagers.
+Oops, I just dropped my iPhone.
+The doctor said something about an irregularity.

-In Buddhism there is a term I love, called householders.
-It’s what you are when you aren’t a monk.
-In other words, when you aren’t dedicating your whole day to meditation because you have just a few responsibilities getting in the way to cultivating your spiritual self.
+Buddhists use the term “householders” to describe what we are when we aren’t a monk (when we aren’t dedicating our whole day to meditation because we have just a few responsibilities getting in the way of cultivating our spiritual selves).

-Kundalini yoga is an ancient tradition that Yogi Bhajan brought to the west in the 70s for householders.
-Truth be told it was transformative for a hippie generation, many of whom suffered from addiction.
-There is plenty of intense and intimidating information, complete with Sikhs in white turbans and language about the serpent energy that is unleashed from your spine.
-It’s pretty fascinating though, how it works in conjunction with breath and energy work found in other ancient traditions.
+Kundalini yoga is an ancient tradition that Yogi Bhajan brought to the west in the ’70s for householders.
+It was transformative for a hippie generation, many of whom suffered from addiction.
+Look it up and you’ll find plenty of intense and intimidating information, complete with Sikhs in white turbans and language about serpent energy that is unleashed from your spine.
+You’ll also find its fascinating conjunction with breath and energy work found in other ancient traditions.

-Here’s my simplified explanation and understanding: there are kriyas, which are short practices I incorporate into my sitting meditation.
-It is made up of short transformative exercises based in science, and stimulate breath patterns and energy channels that are consistent with Chinese and Japanese medicine.
-I was taught and introduced to it by Kartar Khalsa, the adorably sweet and unforgettable teacher in the video below.
-His website his chalk full of information and explanations. (www.kartarkhalsa.com).
+Here’s my simplified explanation and understanding: there are kriyas, which are short practices we can incorporate into sitting meditation.
+These are short, transformative exercises based in science (and consistent with Chinese & Japanese medicine) that stimulate breath patterns and energy channels.
+I was introduced to it by Kartar Khalsa, the adorably sweet and unforgettable teacher in the video below.
+His website his chock-full of information and explanations.

-Kartar charged my group with a 40 day challenge, and I did one of his kriyas every day for 40 days.
-It made a huge difference, and the practice stuck as one of the “many ways” I meditate.
-Now, when I have monkey mind, which is a lot, I’ll do 6 or 7 minutes of one of these exercises and then sit for 10 minutes afterward.
-They clear my mind and set me up for better meditation.
+Kartar charged my group with a 40-day challenge, one kriya a day.
+It made a huge difference in my life and has stuck as one of the “many ways” I meditate.
+Now, when I have “monkey mind,” which is often, I’ll commit six or seven minutes to one of these exercises and follow with a 10-minute sit.
+The practice clears my mind and preps me for better meditation.

-Below is a video for a short kriya for focus, and a link for the “Healthy Am I, Happy Am I, Holy Am I” kriya.
-The suggestion is for 11 minutes or more for the “3H Kriya.”
-I often find myself doing it for about 5 minutes.
+Below, find a video of a short kriya for focus and a link for the “Healthy Am I, Happy Am I, Holy Am I” kriya.
+For the “3H Kriya,” eleven minutes is suggested.
+I often find myself doing it for about five.

 Play with these.
-Be easy on yourself, but maybe pick one and try for the remainder of the week.
-5 minutes of a kriya, then 5 (or more) minutes sitting quietly afterward.
-Be in the classroom of your mind; see if it makes a sitting mediation easier.
+Pick one and try it for the remainder of the week, but be easy on yourself.
+Five minutes of a kriya, then five (or more) minutes sitting quietly afterward.
+Live in the classroom of your mind and see if it makes a sitting mediation easier.